 Figure 1

-Relationship between body mass of harvested 1.5-year-old Alpine chamois and the average temperature (a) between May 9th and July 2nd of the birth year and (b) between May 2nd and July 21st of the harvest year, and (c) altitude (m a.s.l.).
+Relationship between body mass of harvested 1.5-year-old Alpine chamois and (a) the average temperature between May 9 and July 2 of the birth year (lactation period), and the average temperature between May 2 and July 21 of their second year of life (harvest year), and (c) elevation (m a.s.l.).
 Each dot is one observation (darker dots represent a higher number of observations); fitted lines in (a) and (b) are shown with 95 % confidence intervals (shaded areas).

 Figure 2

-Annual trend of (a) average temperature between May 2nd and July 21st and (b) body mass of harvested 1.5-year-old Alpine chamois between 1992 and 2018, and detrended relationship between the residuals of the body mass and of the temperature (c).
+Annual trend of (a) average temperature between May 2 and July 21 and (b) body mass of harvested 1.5-year-old Alpine chamois between 1992 and 2018, and (c) year-detrended relationship between body mass and temperature.
+Detrended values in (c) are residuals from linear models in (a) and (b).
 Each dot is one observation (darker dots representing a higher number of observations in (b)); fitted lines are shown with 95% confidence intervals (shaded areas).

 Discussion

 Here we showed a marked decrease in body mass of yearling chamois in relationship to an increase temperature during a critical time for their growth.
-Our results indicated a decrease in body mass of almost 3kg and an increase in the average ambient temperature of ca. 1.7°C between late spring and early summer during this 27-year study (1992-2018), supporting previous research [16,21,22].
-The temperatures crucial for chamois development resulted being during spring and summer around end of gestation and beginning of lactation, and at one year of age.
+Our results indicated a decrease in body mass of almost 3kg and an increase in the average ambient temperature of ca. 1.7°C between late spring and early summer during this 27-year study (1992-2018), supporting previous research in this population [16,21,22].
+We identified two crucial temperature windows during chamois development that were during spring and summer in their first year of life (around end of gestation and beginning of lactation), and during spring and summer in their second year of life (resuming of growth as yearling).
 Our study supports the hypothesis that spring-summer temperatures are more important than winter temperatures regarding phenotypic changes in seasonal environments [11,38], but make a further step by revealing times critical for chamois growth.

 Climate change can affect chamois growth in several ways.
 First, chamois births no longer coincide with the highest peak of vegetation growth as a result of rising temperatures shifting the phenology of the plants they feed upon [39].
-The lack of resources for mothers during the lactation period might influence the energy invested into nursing, which may affect kids’ growth.
-Furthermore, fast phenological adaptation to changes in plant phenology might be unlikely, as annual birth peaks of herbivores are mainly influenced by day length, not by the availability of resources [40].
-Second, ambient temperature can strongly influence the nutrient intake of yearling chamois during growth both by altering the feeding activity [21] of young and adults.
-During heat days, chamois have been shown to reduce heat-generating activities (including foraging), likely in an attempt to avoid thermal overload [7].
+The lack of resources for mothers during the lactation period might influence how much energy might be allocated into nursing, with cascading effects on kid growth.
+However, this hypothesis is unlikely since annual birth peaks of herbivores are mainly influenced by day length, not by the resource availability [40].
+Second, ambient temperatures can strongly influence the nutrient intake of yearling chamois during growth both by altering the feeding activity [21] of young and adults.
+During warm days, chamois have been shown to reduce heat-generating activities (including foraging), likely in an attempt to avoid thermal overload [7].
 Third, climatic conditions may affect the body reserves of mothers, which in turn can affect the offspring growth during gestation [41] and lactation.
-Ambient temperature can also directly affect the quantity and quality of milk production [42], with a temperature increase linked to a negative effect on milk yield in domesticated ungulates [43,44].
-Furthermore, climate change can also affect milk composition, with a significant decline in milk protein and fat content [45,46].
+Ambient temperatures can also directly affect the quantity and quality of milk production [42], with increasing temperatures leading to lower milk yield in domesticated ungulates [43,44].
+Climate change can also affect milk composition, with a significant decline in milk protein and fat content in response to warmer temperatures [45,46].